GurraT/Ecotracker/README.md

 ![Ecotracker](assets/img/ecotracker.png "Example picture")

-#### The aim with this app is to in a easy way visualize, receive and report species find at different locations.
+#### The aim of this app is to in a easy way visualize, receive and report species find at different locations.

 ##### Today there is an increasing interest for the nature and the environmental debates are flourishing on media.
-Even so there a lack of alternitives for ordinary persons to find information about which species that is find at different locations which is easily accessible, simple to use and visual appealing.
-Our ambition is to offer an app where you can get information about which species that is found at different location and make it available for ordinary persons.
+Even so there is a lack of alternatives for common people to find informations about which species that are found at different locations which is easily accessible, simple to use and visual appealing.
+Our ambition is to offering an app where you can get informations about which species that is found at different locations and make it available for common people.
 In the long run we hope this will inspire people to learn more about the nature and increase the interest for our environment.
-The information available today could be presented in a simpler way and more easy to use and is mostly used by researcher and by people with high dedication for the nature.
-Our aim is to make this information easy available for ordinary people and contribute with a growing interest and awareness amongst common people for the nature.
+The information available today could be presented in a much  simpler way and more easy to use and is mostly used by researcher and by people with high dedication for the nature.
+Our aim is to make this information easy available for common people and contribute with a growing interest and awareness amongst common people for the nature.

 ## UX

 ### User story
-#### We aspect this application to be used as a complement to traditional plattforms.
+#### We aspect this application to be used as a complement to traditional platforms.

 #### Typical user would be
 - People that are curious about the nature and interested in what they can see at different locations
 - Researcher
 - People engaged in nature and environmental associations (eg. Birdwatcher)

 #### We suppose users in the three categories above will be in the agespan between 14 to 65 year

 #### These three categories have different needs

-- People that are curious about the nature are aspected to ask for an app that is easy-to-us, intuative and visual appealing which present information about the nature in the region they are visiting.
+- People that are curious about the nature are aspected to ask for an app that is easy-to-us, intuative and visual appealing which present informations about the nature in the region they are visiting.
 Probably the need for this information is most common when visiting a region or being out in the nature.
 Therefore the first choice of devices used to finding this information